Are you looking for an insider’s adventure travel guide for the best outdoor activities in Melbourne?

 Getting to the Ski Resorts from Melbourne

 The easiest way to get to the ski resorts is to drive the couple of hours yourself.
-However there are buses and shuttles which do run from Melbourne during the winter season.
+If you don’t have a car you can hire a car from Melbourne or jump on one of the buses or shuttles that run from Melbourne during the winter season.

 Cost of skiing near Melbourne

 Day Ski Passes range from $30 for a mid-week pass to $50 for a weekend for adults.

 While surfing in Melbourne might not be as well known as Surfers Paradise further up the coast of Australia, it can still get some really nice waves.
 Waves roll up from Antarctica so the water can be a little bit colder than usual, yet these same swells are what produce high quality waves for surfing.

 If you are a beginner then there are plenty of surf schools along the Victorian coastline within an hour or two drive of Melbourne.
 These surfing classes are taught by local experts who truly understand their waves so you will be hanging ten in no time.

 If you have been surfing for a few years then you might want to go on a road trip out of Melbourne to seek the perfect waves.

 Torquay is located 95 km south of Melbourne and is well known as the official start of the Great Ocean Road.
 Every year surfers descend here for the Rip Curl Pro at Bells Beach.
 So unless you are quite experienced then you might want to skip Bells and head straight to Fisherman’s Beach or Back Beach.